MalloryLeeWong/table-chart-app/README.md

 - CSS
 - Material UI

 To build the app, React was used to create a user interface that renders changes in state in a performant way.
 React was also used to develop modular and re-usable components to display updates to the table and the chart.
 D3.js, a powerful Javascript data visualization library, was used to perform the calculations to create the table and the chart.
 HTML, CSS, and Material UI components were used to create a clean and user-friendly interface.
+A challenge faced in building this app was to create responsive layout and charts that update dynamically to accomodate varying input data sizes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).